Rescue service operators and responsibilities

-There are 22 rescue departments in Finland, which are managed by municipalities.
-Under the Rescue Act, the municipalities in each rescue service region agree on the organisation of rescue services.
+There are 21 regional rescue departments in Finland.
 Rescue departments carry out rescue service duties in their respective regions.
 Regional rescue services are responsible for the level and standard of rescue services and appropriate organisation of the operations of the rescue departments.

 Volunteer, institutional, industrial and military fire brigades (contract fire brigades) also participate in performing rescue service duties as agreed between the brigades and the rescue department.

 There are about 90 full-time fire stations operating 24/7 and about 730 other fire stations.
 About 4,000 full-time employees and 14,600 people employed by contract fire brigades take part in rescue operations.

 Besides rescue operations, rescue departments may also carry out first response and emergency medical care duties if this has been agreed with the health authorities.

 Ministry of the Interior guides and directs rescue services

 The Ministry of the Interior has general responsibility for guiding and directing rescue services and maintaining oversight of their coverage and quality.
 The Ministry of the Interior has also charge of the preparedness and organisation of rescue services at national level, and it develops cooperation of various ministries and sectors in the field of rescue services.

 The Ministry is responsible for the performance guidance of Pelastusopisto - Emergency Services Academy Finland, and it guides the divisions of rescue services and preparedness at the Regional State Administrative Agencies.
 The Regional State Administrative Agencies support the Ministry of the Interior in its national tasks, maintain oversight of rescue services and their coverage and quality in their area of operation, and coordinate regional preparedness.